Project News

 Where will the intrusive surveys be taking place?

 The intrusive ground investigation surveys will be undertaken on the same sites that the non-intrusive surveys were.
-As before this means they will mainly be undertaken on private land along the scheme frontage.
-Contact has been made with all landowners and leaseholders that will be directly affected.
+As before, this means they will mainly be undertaken on private land along the scheme frontage.
+We have contacted all landowners and leaseholders that will be directly affected.

 Works compound location

 To manage the works on a day-to-day basis we will have a compound set up at Crosshouse car park.
-This will mean there is less available parking spaces at this location, but the car park will still be open.
+This will mean there are fewer parking spaces at this location, but the car park will still be open.

 Who will carry out the surveys?